Niekes/beautiful-backgrounds/README.md

 -   `data-star-speed-max`: Maximum speed of a star.
 -   `data-star-color-hue-start`: Starting hue for star color.
 -   `data-star-color-hue-end`: Ending hue for star color.
--   `data-orbit-radius-min`: Minimum radius for star orbit.
+-   `data-radius-min`: Minimum radius for star orbit.
--   `data-orbit-radius-max`: Maximum radius for star orbit.
+-   `data-radius-max`: Maximum radius for star orbit.
 -   `data-star-lifespan-min`: Minimum lifespan of a star in milliseconds.
 -   `data-star-lifespan-max`: Maximum lifespan of a star in milliseconds.
+-   `data-width`: Width of the star trail component, remove to fit the size of the container
+-   `data-height`: height of the star trail component, remove to fit the size of the container

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/A0A3QJPZ9)